-The WMS supports Halfcycle (or Millisecond for MFDC), Segment and Weld Tolerancing.
+The WMS supports Halfcycle and Segment Tolerancing.

 Halfcycle Tolerancing compares the data from each halfcycle in a segment to halfcycle limits specified for that segment.
 All of the halfcycles in a segment are compared to the same halfcycle limits for that segment.
 If you move the cursor to any halfcycle in a segment and set the halfcycle tolerance, this sets the limits for all of the halfcycles in that segment.
 If you want to impose different limits on halfcycles in the same weld, you can divide the weld up into more segments, and tolerance the halfcycles in each segment differently.